Twin-2/city-explorer/README.md

 **Version**: 1.0.4

 ## Overview
 This application allowsy you to see location info for the city of your choice.
-Deployed on [Netlify](https://gracious-elion-ed4167.netlify.app/)
+Deployed on [Netlify](https://gracious-elion-ed4167.netlify.app/).
+Backend code on [this](https://github.com/Twin-2/city-explorer-api) GitHub repo.

 ## Getting Started
 To use on your own machine: